The President's Pleasure (Singapore): Muhammad Nasir Abdul Aziz (2007)

 Nasir, who was represented by veteran lawyer Subhas Anandan, pleaded guilty to murder in April 2008.
 Aside from that, a psychiatric report certified that he was deeply regretful of his actions and felt angered at Aniza for manipulating him.
 He was sentenced to serve time at TPP by judge Kan Ting Chiu.
 Nasir was the last underaged criminal convicted of a capital offence to be imprisoned under TPP, due to the abolition of TPP for underaged offenders who commit capital crimes in 2010.
 Nasir is currently in prison serving his sentence.

 The case of Nasir was recorded in The Best I Could, Subhas Anandan's memoir.
 In the memoir, Anandan compared the case as similar to that of his former client Anthony Ler, who also manipulated a teenager to murder his wife, and he wrote that it was ridiculous and unfair that his young client Nasir, who was clearly manipulated by Aniza, whom Subhas described as a "manipulative monster" in his book, had to pay a very heavy price for what he had done while Aniza herself, as the mastermind, escaped with a light punishment, reflecting his sympathy for the youth and his disappointment over the lack of compassion from the law and prosecutors, who refused to agree to his requests to reduce Nasir's murder charge in light of his youth and other mitigating factors of the case.
 Anandan also wrote in his book, revealing that the boy had written a touching letter to the judge and asked for a chance to reform and confided to Anandan his intention to continue his studies in prison; some excerpts of Nasir's handwritten letter was reproduced in the memoir.
 The book was subsequently adapted into a television series of the same name, with one episode re-enacting the case of Nasir and Anandan himself narrating some details of the case.
 This re-enactment marked the second time the case was re-enacted on-screen since Crimewatch in 2010.

 2010s

 Mohamed Redha Abdul Mutalib (2012)

 On 26 January 2012, 30-year-old Mohamed Redha Abdul Mutalib murdered his 56-year-old mother Asnah Aziz by stabbing her multiple times with two kitchen knives.
 Redha was later arrested and charged with murder.
-Psychiatric assessments revealed that he was suffering from substance-induced psychotic disorder (as a result of his addiction and intoxication of cough syrup and dextromethorphan), which caused him to experience delusions.
+Psychiatric assessments revealed that he was suffering from substance-induced psychotic disorder (as a result of his addiction to and intoxication by cough syrup and dextromethorphan), which caused him to experience delusions.
 He was deemed to be of unsound mind when he killed his mother.
-On 15 January 2014, nearly two years after the murder, judge Tay Yong Kwang acquitted Redha of murder on the grounds of temporary insanity, and sentenced him to be taken to the Institute of Mental Health, where he will be serving indefinite detention under TPP.
+On 15 January 2014, nearly two years after the murder, judge Tay Yong Kwang acquitted Redha of murder on the grounds of temporary insanity, and sentenced him to be taken to the Institute of Mental Health, where he would serve indefinite detention under TPP.